 .jpg)

-Détecto has designed a practical guide for you to know everything about the terminology associated with the different parts and parts of a Spa and to better understand the frequent problems and breakages that can occur.
+Détecto has created a practical guide to help you understand the terminology for the various parts and components of a spa, as well as the common problems and damage that may occur.

 This type of bath appeared in 1956, invented in a pragmatic way by Candido Jacuzzi, an American of Italian origin.
 He ran a manufacturer of aircraft propellers and hydraulic pumps and needed a device for hydrotherapy treatments.